nextest-rs/nextest/site/src/book/junit.md

 # JUnit support

-cargo-nextest can produce output in the [JUnit/XUnit XML format](https://llg.cubic.org/docs/junit/).
+Nextest can produce output in the [JUnit/XUnit XML format](https://llg.cubic.org/docs/junit/).
 This format is widely understood by test analysis tools and libraries.

 To enable JUnit support, add this to your [nextest configuration](configuration.md):